 Essential Starter Queries

-Here are three queries every analyst should run on their first day with BigQuery export:
+Here are three queries every analyst should run on their first day with BigQuery export (see our complete BigQuery export guide for the full schema reference and more queries):

 1. Daily active users by event: